badrib/test1/README.md

 Response JSON -

-On Error - Error Details.
+    on Error - Error Details.

-on Success - Response from the target.
+    on Success - Response JSON from the target.